Digital Sector

 Paris Photo x The Lumen Prize

-The Lumen Prize and Paris Photo will award a new prize of €5,000 to the best presentation among the digital sector exhibitors.
+For the second edition of the Digital Sector, Paris Photo is proud to announce a new programming partnership with The Lumen Prize.
+Paris Photo and The Lumen Prize will award a new prize of €5,000 to the best presentation among the digital sector exhibitors.
 The prize is designed to celebrate excellence in art in the digital age within the photographic canon.